 Remembering the Greater Purpose can reorient the tension.

-Mercy exist in service of Love.
+In the case of religion, that purpose is often expressed in its simplest form as Love.
+Justice AND Mercy exist in service of Love.
 Identity AND Unity exist in service of Love.
 Authority AND Freedom exist in service of Love.
 Stability AND Evolution exist in service of Love.

 The pattern does not belong to any single religion or time period.
 It appears anywhere a system becomes convinced that one side of a tension is the only legitimate one.
-Once that conviction takes hold, everything else must either conform or be pushed outside the system.

 Two foundational polarities help illuminate this dynamic.